scala-steward/skuber-1/README.md

   // the rest of the code should look just the same as the Pekko example
   ```

+See the [latest programming guide](docs/GUIDE.md) for more details on using the Skuber Akka client.

 ## Using the ZIO client